Recent $455 Million Payment Reaffirms Certainty of International Arbitral Awards

 After the Federal Circuit panel affirmed the decision to confirm the arbitral award, Dow filed a combined petition for panel rehearing and rehearing en banc, which the Federal Circuit denied on May 12, 2017.
 Although Dow filed a motion to stay the issuance of the mandate, the Federal Circuit denied it the next day.
 Dow then indicated its intent to file a petition for certiorari with the U.S. Supreme Court.

 Following the Federal Circuit's denial of Dow's motion to stay issuance of the mandate, Bayer moved the district court to enforce the supersedeas bond.
-The district court did not have to enforce the bond, however, because Dow made full payment of the award amount and indicated that it would not file a petition for certiorari.
+The district court did not have to enforce the bond, however, because Dow made full payment of the award amount.
 On July 6, 2017, the district court released the supersedeas bond.

 The Difficulty in Challenging Arbitral Awards